Chunjee/AHKEZ/docs/docs.md

 #### Arguments
 separator (String|number): The string seperator to concatiate with, or a number when repeating values

-value (String|number): The string seperator to concatiate with, or a number when repeating values
+value (String|number): The values to concatiate or repeat

 #### Returns